YagoLopez/vrview-react/README.md

 ## Use

-- Images and videos must go in `public` directory
+- Static assets like images and videos must go in `public` directory
 - Copy `public/vrview` folder to your project `public` folder
 - Import `Vrview` component from `node_modules/vrview-react/src/vrview`
 - Define a scene as the state and pass it to `VrviewCmp` component as props.
 Each scene follows the interface `IScene`.